Mohamedamin-Mohamed/Mohamedamin-Mohamed/README.md

 ## 📮 About Me

 Prev.
-SWE Intern @ John Deere 🌟.
+SWE Intern @ John Deere Financial🌟.
 🎓 Pursuing a Bachelor of Science in Computer Science at the University of Wisconsin-River Falls.
 Expected graduation date 05/2025.

 Previously Interned at John Deere, part of the Deere Financial Team as a full stack Software Engineer at John Deere Financial HQ.